peterwwillis/residentialsolarandbattery/README.md

 No grounding rod is installed, as there is already one at **Power Distribution**; from that, a bare copper ground cable is run to the arrays.

 Each array is about 19.5 feet wide and 7 feet long.
 The rear array is set back about 15 feet and raised by 2 feet to compensate for shading.
+(A single combined array would've required less area, but tilted at 60 degrees becomes quite tall and a building code headache)

 #### Solar panel wiring/protection